-- A: The Standard Scenario is applied on a contract-by-contract basis as described in subsection (B) of section (I) of the General Instruction LR023 Market Risk document.
+- A: The Standard Scenario is applied on a contract-by-contract basis as described in subsection (B) of section (I) of Line (35) of LR 024 in the RBC Instructions.
 However, there are two results obtained from this application.
 The Standard Scenario Amount used for the comparison anticipated in subsection (A) of section (I) is determined "in the aggregate," meaning that the Accumulated Net Revenue is summed across all contracts before determining the greatest present value in subsection (B)(2) of section III.
-Apparently, this is also result "A" in Table A contained within subsection (C) of section I. The second result is when the greatest present value is determined for each contract by itself, and the resulting Standard Scenario Amount for each contract is summed to provide result "B" in Table A. As indicated in subsection (C), this is "To provide information on the significance of aggregation ..."
-In addition to these calculations performed on a contract-by-contract basis, subsection (C) of section (I) may also require the application of the Standard Scenario Method to a model office. - Q9.3 Subsection (C) of section I of the General Instruction LR023 Market Risk document describes situations where the Standard Scenario Amount is determined on a contract-by-contract basis and others where it is determined using a model office.
-Since the calculation depends on deriving death and living benefits within the projection of Accumulated Net Revenue, how would those benefits be derived? - A: For the contract-by-contract calculation, some actuaries believe it is preferable to reflect the terms of each individual contract in the determination of these benefits.
-For calculations based on a model office, some actuaries believe it is preferable to derive the benefits using the characteristics of the model plans making up the model office.
+This is result "A" in Table A contained within subsection (C) of section I. The second result is when the greatest present value is determined for each contract by itself, and the resulting Standard Scenario Amount for each contract is summed to provide result "B" in Table A. As indicated in subsection (C), this is "To provide information on the significance of aggregation ..."
+In addition to these calculations performed on a contract-by-contract basis, subsection (C) of section (I) may also require the application of the Standard Scenario Method to a model office, see C and E of Table A, or a prior inforce, see D and E of Table A. - Q9.3 Subsection (C) of section I of the General Instruction LR024 Interest Rate Risk and Market Risk document describes situations where the Standard Scenario Amount is determined on a contract-by-contract basis and others where it is determined using a model office.
+Since the calculation depends on deriving death and living benefits within the projection of Accumulated Net Revenue, how would those benefits be derived? - A: For the contract-by-contract calculation, it is preferable to reflect the terms of each individual contract in the determination of these benefits.
+If additional assumptions are made, section III(A) of the instructions require explicit documentation of the additional assumptions.
+For calculations based on a model office, some actuaries believe for the purposes of validation given in Table A it is preferable to derive the benefits using the characteristics of the model plans making up the model office.